based on Reviews

 Inhibitory NTM

-(sleep-inducing, anxiolytic, sedative, HGH-stimulating)
+(sleep-promoting, anxiolytic, sedating, HGH-stimulating)

-More excitatory NTM
+More of an excitatory NTM

 L-tryptophan

-More inhibitory NTM
+Rather inhibitory NTM

 histamine

-dopaminergic and glutaminergic neurons; influenced by
+dopaminergic and glutamatergic neurons; influenced via

-presynaptic H3 receptors release of other NTM
+Presynaptic H3 receptors release of other NTM

 G) Weight reduction